absorb-it/openhab-blockly-nspanel/docs/blockLibrary_nspanel_entities_selector.md

 - Configure the Icon color of the selector popup page.

 - Separate the possible options with a question mark '?'.
-Add some action to this selector, the [*returnValue* variable](blockLibrary_nspanel_helpers_returnValue.md) will give you the index of the choosen option (counting from 0).
+Add some action to this selector, the [*returnValue* variable](blockLibrary_nspanel_helpers_returnValue.md) will give you the index of the choosen option (counting from 1).
+You can also use the [*returnMode* variable](blockLibrary_nspanel_helpers_returnMode.md) for your actions, it will contain the newly selected option as a String.

 ---